CZ-NIC/yangson/docs/typealiases.rst

 5. Scalar value of a **leaf** or **leaf-list** instance.

 6. Node name identifying a *schema node*.
-The first component of the tuple is the namespace (i.e. name of the module in which the node is defined), and the second component is the node identifier.
+The first component of the tuple is the node identifier, and the second component is the namespace (i.e. name of the module in which the node is defined).

 7. Schema address in the form of a sequence of node names.